call for submissions

 We've tried to answer any questions you may have, if you have anymore please email us at firstname.lastname@example.org

 Submissions for each month's Open Collab close one week before the event to give us time to listen to each wonderful piece given to us and select the programme for the show.

-The deadline for December is Saturday 14th November at 7pm BST.
+The deadline for January's show is Saturday 16th January at 7pm BST.